Eclipse (yacht)

-M/Y Eclipse is a superyacht built by Blohm+Voss of Hamburg, Germany, the third longest yacht afloat.
+M/Y Eclipse is a superyacht built by Blohm+Voss of Hamburg, Germany, the third longest private yacht afloat.
 Her exterior and interior were designed by Terence Disdale.
 The yacht is owned by Russian businessman Roman Abramovich, and was delivered on 9 December 2010.
 At 162.5 m long Eclipse was the world's longest private yacht until was launched in April 2013, which is 17.3 m longer.
 The yacht's cost has been estimated at €340 million.

 Features

 Eclipse has two helicopter pads, 24 guest cabins, two swimming pools, several hot tubs, and a disco hall.
 She is also equipped with three launch boats and a mini-submarine that is capable of submerging to 50 m.
 Approximately 70 crew members are needed to operate the yacht and serve the guests.

 For security, Eclipse is fitted with a missile detection system and self-defense systems.

 By 2009, Eclipse was also the largest vessel employing a rotor-based stabilization system against roll motion at anchor and at low cruise speeds, based on the Magnus effect.